anthonyhamilton123/tonezbonez123/README.md

 - 👀 I’m interested in art and experimental websites within coding.
 - 🌱 I’m currently learning Fullstack web development.
 - 💞️ I’m looking to collaborate on beginner open-source projects and creative projects.
-- 📫 How to reach me anthonyhamilton.info or anthonynhamilton at gmail.com
+- 📫 How to reach me anthonyhamilton.me or anthonynhamilton at gmail.com

 <!---
 tonezbonez123/tonezbonez123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.